If your safety is at risk, you can request to hide your address from the National Personal Insolvency Index[?] (NPII).

 - alias or

 Complete the form below to make the request.

 If you are applying for bankruptcy, you must submit your request at the same time as your Bankruptcy Form.
 If you do not submit your request with your Bankruptcy Form and your bankruptcy application is accepted, your full details may be published on the NPII.

 You can submit your request by creating an account on Insolvency Services.
 Just upload your request using the form below and evidence at the same time that you upload your Bankruptcy Form.

-If you are unable to create a Bankruptcy Online account and want to submit a request to hide your details, please contact us to discuss your circumstances.
+If you are unable to create an Insolvency Services account and want to submit a request to hide your details, please contact us to discuss your circumstances.

 We will inform you of the outcome of your request in writing.

 For information about the Official Receiver's current practice regarding suppression of information on the NPII see Official Receiver Practice Statement 8 – The National Personal Insolvency Index.